0xMaxyz/diarytx/README.md

 # Run tests
 npx hardhat test

-# Deploy to a local test network
+# Deploy to a local test network (harthat node)
 npx hardhat node
-npx hardhat run scripts/deploy.js --network localhost
 ```

-Ensure you have copied the deployed contract address and ABI to the frontend's configuration file for it to interact correctly with the smart contract.
+Ensure you have copied the deployed contract address and ABI to the frontend's configuration file for it to interact correctly with the smart contract (the default config uses relative address that should work, check constants.js in ./web/context/constants.js).

 ## Inspiration